 Tip: Boulder Picnic Site provides quick and easy access to Labarge Cove – a rather large, scenic cove that is off-limits to motorized craft.

-Camping, boating and fishing
+Camping, boating and fishing at Canyon Lake

 Overnight camping is available near the south end of the lake in the designated campground only.
 Kayaks can be launched from the campground or any of the designated parking areas, provided you can carry your boat down to the water.
 Motorized boats may be launched from the boat ramps at either the Laguna or Palo Verde Boating sites.

 A full-service marina near the south end of the lake offers kayak, canoe and rentals by the hour or by the day.
-Fishing is available anywhere on the lake with valid State of Arizona fishing license.
+Fishing is available anywhere on the lake with a valid State of Arizona fishing license.

 There’s no denying it: Canyon Lake is one of Arizona’s beautiful gems.
 It’s plainly evident to the thousands of people who cruise by on the Apache Trail each week.
-But if you want to gain a true appreciation for this spectacular oasis on the edge of the desert, you might have to paddle a kayak back into the rarely traveled shallow coves.
+But if you want to gain a better appreciation for this spectacular oasis on the edge of the desert, you might have to paddle a kayak back into the rarely traveled shallow coves.